 Who benefits from therapy including equine movement?

 Many individuals with motor, sensory and communication challenges will benefit from this unique therapy experience.
 For those with primarily communication and auditory processing problems the horse offers a unique companion and an extremely motivating reason to communicate.
 To be able to stop a huge horse with a simple command “whoa” is an unparalled experience.
 For the individual with Cerebral Palsy or other neuromotor syndromes causing low muscle tone or diminished motor control, the horse offers a movement experience that cannot be replicated in any clinic.
 The symmetric movement of the horse mimics human gait and provides very powerful neuromuscular information to the nervous systems.
-In addition, someone with sensory processing and a diagnosis in the Autistic Spectrum greatly benefits from this sensory integrative experience.
+In addition, someone with sensory processing and a diagnosis of Autistic Spectrum Disorder greatly benefits from this sensory integrative experience.

 Do you use Volunteers?